 You'll Make New Friends

 The experiences you will have with these new friends will be some of the best of your life, open up and get to know them!
-Hey, you never know, maybe you'll meet your new best friend as you volunteer at a Romanian orphanage, or as you are volunteering in Ukraine!
+Hey, you never know, maybe you'll meet your new best friend as you volunteer at a Romanian orphanage or in Haiti.

 Still deciding if ILP is right for you?
 Learn more about it and see!
 Just click that green button below.